 ABSTRACT

-The opioid crisis is a growing public health concern in Canada, especially in British Columbia, has declared a public health emergency.
-In response to the rising number of youth overdose deaths, BC has implemented a number of harm reduction and prevention strategies.
+The opioid crisis is a growing public health concern in Canada, especially in British Columbia, where it has been declared a public health emergency.
+In response to the rising number of youth overdose deaths, British Columbia has implemented a number of harm reduction and prevention strategies.
 Areas for continued improvement include naloxone kit training, encouraging users to not use alone and for bystanders to call 911 in the event of an overdose, and minimizing risk factors for addiction while maximizing protective factors.
-As the opioid crisis continues it spread east, other jurisdictions have much to learn from the BC experience.
+As the opioid crisis continues its spread east, other jurisdictions have much to learn from the British Columbian experience.

 WORD COUNT: 99

-The opioid crisis is a growing public health concern in Canada, especially in British Columbia, has declared a public health emergency.1 Continuing trend in since 2012, the rate the first nine months of 2017 has already surpassed 2016 by 49% (Table 1).2
+The opioid crisis is a growing public health concern in Canada, especially in British Columbia (B.C.), where it has been declared a public health emergency.1 Continuing its upward trend in British Columbia since 2012, the rate of fatal overdoses in the first nine months of 2017 has already surpassed that of 2016 by 49% (Table 1).2

-Nationwide, young people age 1524 had the fastest growing rates of hospitalization for opioid poisoning in the last decade.3,4 In BC, overdose deaths amongst youth and young adults continue to rise in 2017 (Table 1).
-While BC has implemented a number of strategies, there is an unmet need for understanding factors contributing to drug use and overdose in youth, and for effective prevention and harm reduction programs.
+Nationwide, young people aged 15–24 had the fastest growing rates of hospitalization for opioid poisoning in the last decade.3,4 In British Columbia, overdose deaths amongst youth and young adults continue to rise in 2017 (Table 1).
+While British Columbia has implemented a number of strategies, there is an unmet need for understanding factors contributing to drug use and overdose in youth, and for effective prevention and harm reduction programs.

-Delay in seeking medical treatment is a major contributor to overdose fatalities.5 Using in the presence of others who can recognize the signs of overdose, call for help, and provide medical interventions (e.g. naloxone) reduces fatalities and is a strength of INSITE, Vancouver’s supervised injection site for adults.6 There has never been a death at a supervised consumption site anywhere in the world.7 A review of overdose deaths in BC from 20092013 found that 77% of youth age 1318 were with other people when they overdosed.5 While not using drugs alone is an important step in reducing the risk of fatal overdose, in 15% of youth overdose deaths, someone had placed them in the recovery position or performed a welfare check but did not call 911.5 Educating people likely to witness an overdose and reducing barriers to seeking medical assistance are of utmost importance.
-The BC Coroners Service has recommended physical education curriculum in schools address the issue of calling 911 when witnessing someone in medical distress, including overdose.5 A common misconception among drug users is that by calling 911 for an overdose, they may face sanctions for drug possession.8,9 Education surrounding the Good Samaritan Drug Overdose Act, which provides legal protection for people seeking emergency support while experiencing or witnessing an overdose, is important calling 911.10
+Delay in seeking medical treatment is a major contributor to overdose fatalities.5 Using in the presence of others who can recognize the signs of overdose, call for help, and provide medical interventions (e.g. naloxone) reduces fatalities and is a strength of INSITE, Vancouver’s supervised injection site for adults.6 There has never been a death at a supervised consumption site anywhere in the world.7 A review of overdose deaths in British Columbia from 2009–2013 found that 77% of youth aged 13–18 were with other people when they overdosed.5 While not using drugs alone is an important step in reducing the risk of fatal overdose, in 15% of youth overdose deaths, someone had placed them in the recovery position or performed a welfare check but did not call 911.5 Educating people likely to witness an overdose and reducing barriers to seeking medical assistance are of utmost importance.
+The Coroners Service of British Columbia has recommended that the physical education curriculum in schools address the issue of calling 911 when witnessing someone in medical distress, including overdose.5 A common misconception among drug users is that by calling 911 for an overdose, they may face sanctions for drug possession.8,9 Education surrounding the Good Samaritan Drug Overdose Act, which provides legal protection for people seeking emergency support while experiencing or witnessing an overdose, is important for encouraging calling 911.10